Americans brace for ‘hardest, saddest’ week of their lives

 “The vast majority of people are following the public health advice, which is absolutely critical, and staying at home,” Hancock told Sky TV.
 “But there are a small minority of people who are still not doing that — it’s quite unbelievable, frankly, to see that.”

-As the numbers of infections rose, the deputy head of Britain’s National Health Service Providers said the agency needed to focus on quickly increasing ventilator capacity and getting more protective equipment for health care workers.
+As the numbers of infections rose, Saffron Cordery, the deputy head of Britain’s National Health Service Providers, said the agency needed to focus on quickly increasing ventilator capacity and getting more protective equipment for health care workers.

-“I think that we are just a week away from the surge of this,’’ Saffron Cordery told Sky TV.

-Italians have not been immune to lure of the good weather either.
-Top Italian officials took to national television after photos were published showing huge crowds out shopping in Naples, Rome, Genoa and even the hard-hit Veneto city of Padua.
+Italians have not been immune to lure of the good weather, either.
+Top Italian officials took to national television after photos were published showing huge crowds out shopping.

-Health Minister Roberto Speranza told RAI state television that all the sacrifices Italians have made since the nationwide lockdown began on March 10 risked being reversed.
+Health Minister Roberto Speranza told RAI state television that all the sacrifices Italians have made since the nationwide lockdown began risked being reversed.

-Restrictions on movement vary from country to country.
-In Germany and Britain, residents can get out to exercise and walk their dogs, as well as go to the supermarket, the post office and do other essential tasks.
-Yet in Serbia and South Africa, dog walking is not allowed.
+Restrictions on movement vary from country to country, state to state, locality to locality.
+Swedes have been advised to practice social distancing, but schools, bars and restaurants remain open.
+In Germany and Britain, residents can get outdoors to exercise and walk their dogs, while in Serbia and South Africa, dog walking is not allowed.

-In France, heat-seeking drones have been whizzing over Fontainebleau forest to identify rule-breakers after the former royal estate in the Paris suburbs was closed to the public.

-In Sweden, authorities have advised the public to practice social distancing, but schools, bars and restaurants are still open.
+The ACLU filed its first lawsuitover coronavirus restrictions, arguing in part that Puerto Rico’s curfew leaves people fearing arrest if they help elderly relatives by letting police determine who belongs in a family.
+A coastal community’s mayor in Georgia fears the governor’s mandate to open beaches will bring crowds to the small island with older residents and no medical facility.

 Worldwide, more than 1.2 million people have been confirmed infected and nearly 70,000 have died, according to Johns Hopkins University.
 The true numbers are certainly much higher, due to limited testing, different ways nations count the dead and deliberate under-reporting by some governments.